 A ground team at the Chernobyl fire scene

 Drones are particularly crucial for forest fires that tend to get out of control quickly and put both pilots and crew at risk.
 There’s only a small containment window between when the fire starts and when it gets out of control.
-Drones give firefighters a bird’s eye view of the terrain and helps them determine where the fire moves next so they can swiftly make decisions about where crews should go and who should be evacuated.
+Drones give firefighters a bird’s eye view of the terrain and help them determine where the fire moves next so they can swiftly make decisions about where crews should go and who should be evacuated.
 Read more about the 4 ways drones help fight forest fires here.

 1. Report from the State Emergency Service of Ukraine https://www.dsns.gov.ua/ua/Nadzvichayni-podiyi/106889.html